croaky/blog/articles/run-tests-vim.md

 ```

 The screen is overtaken by a shell that runs only the focused spec.
-Developers using tmux with vim-rspec and tslime
-sometimes send the output to a nearby shell
-so the code and spec output display on the screen at the same time.

 Feeling good that this new spec passes,
 run the whole file's specs with `<Leader>t`